jasminej90/dand5-identity-fraud-from-enron-email/README.md

 A possible fix for the missing values is to replace them with 0s.

-> Outlier in the dataset
+> Outliers in the dataset

 When I plotted bonus vs. salary, there was an outlier datapoint representing the 'TOTAL' column.
 I removed it as it's a spreadsheet quirk.

 ![scatter plot1](https://github.com/jasminej90/dand5-identity-fraud-from-enron-email/blob/master/img/scatterp1.png)

 After removing the outlier, the scatterplot spread is clearer now as it was skewed earlier due to the effect of the outlier.

 ![scatter plot2](https://github.com/jasminej90/dand5-identity-fraud-from-enron-email/blob/master/img/scatterp2.png)